nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Deleting a group that exists in ArchDuke.

-   1. Prerequisite: There exists a group with the group name `NUS Data Science Society` in ArchDuke.
+   1. Prerequisite: There exists a group with the group name `NUS Data Science Society` (case-insensitive) in ArchDuke.

    2. Test case: `delgroup g/NUS Data Science Society` <br>
       Expected: The group with the name `NUS Data Science Society` (case-insensitive) deleted from the group list.